kanidm/kanidm/designs/session_logout.rst

 its expiry.

-On a replication attribute conflict, an expired state will always "overrule" an active state, even if the CID of expiry preceeds that of the active state.
+On a replication attribute conflict, an expired state will always "overrule" an active state, even if the CID of expiry precedes that of the active state.
 We merge the expiry into the metadata in this case.

 Token Usage / Revocation